Achieving improvements in population level health and wellbeing requires collective efforts over a sustained period from a range of partners.

 There are significant challenges in maintaining and continuing to improve the health and wellbeing of all Victorians.
 Overcoming these challenges requires a collective and sustained effort from government and non-government organisations, businesses, health professionals, communities, families and individuals.

-Guidance to assist with implementation of the focus areas of the Victorian public health and wellbeing plan 2019-2023 in early childhood settings and schools, local government, health and human services and workplaces is available from this site.
+Evidence-based guidance to support action in the four focus areas and other priorities of the Victorian public health and wellbeing plan 2019-2023 in early childhood settings and schools, local government, health and human services and workplaces is available from this site.
+Guidance will be provided for all priorities of the plan over time.